HOW TO SPEND TWO WEEKS IN SWITZERLAND

 GRINDELWALD & GRINDELWALD FIRST

-From Grindelwald, you can take a cable car up to First, a peak that offers breathtaking views of the surrounding mountains and valleys.
+From Grindelwald, take a cable car up to First, a peak that offers breathtaking views of the surrounding mountains and valleys.
 The cable car ride is itself an attraction, offering stunning views of the valley and the mountains.

 At the summit, you can enjoy the stunning views, visit the restaurant and souvenir shop, or go on a scenic hike along the panoramic trail and see the gorgeous Lake Bachalpsee.
 You can also try some adrenaline activities such as the First Flyer, a zip line that offers a thrilling ride over the valley.

-After your visit to First, you can return to Grindelwald and spend the rest of the day exploring the town, visiting the attractions, or indulging in some traditional Swiss cuisine at one of the restaurants.
+After your visit to First, return to Grindelwald and spend the rest of the day exploring the town, visiting the attractions, or indulging in some traditional Swiss cuisine at one of the restaurants.

 LAUTERBRUNNEN & MUERREN & SCHILTHORN